alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/slb.html.markdown

 ## Attributes Reference

-The following attributes are exported in addition to the arguments listed above:
+The following attributes are exported:

 * `id` - The ID of the load balancer.
 * `name` - The name of the load balancer.